-Students in the United States at the time of submitting admission applications must submit a valid Passport, Visa and I-94 card.
+Applicants residing in the U.S. at the time of submitting their application shall be required to submit a valid passport, visa, and I-94 card.

+B1/B2 Visa

-B1/B2 Visa: If the applicant is on a B2 (Visitors) Visa and plans to stay in the United States, he/she must request a change of status to a F-1 student visa upon fulfilling and receiving acceptance to Massasoit Community College.
-B Visitor Visa holders are not allowed to start classes or be in an Associate Degree program until notification of his/ her change of status decision has been received.
+Applicants with a B2 (Visitors) visa who plan to stay in the United States are required to request a change of status to a F-1 student visa upon receiving acceptance to the College.
+B Visitor visa holders are not allowed to start classes in an associate degree program until notification of their change of status decision.

-Applicants must be in valid B Visa status in order to apply to Massasoit Community College.
-If the B Visa is out of status, the College will not process the application.
-If the I-94 Card has expired or will expire before the semester the applicant wishes to attend, students are encouraged to either file an extension of the B Visa or return home to apply for the F-1 Visa.
+Applicants must have valid B Visa status in order to apply to the College.
+If the applicant's B Visa is not valid, the College will not process the application.
+If the applicant's I-94 Card has expired or will expire before the semester they wish to attend, the applicant shall be encouraged to either file an extension of their B Visa or return home to apply for the F-1 visa.